tomchinery/real-time-document-storage/README.md

 Ensure index.html is being served up by your web server.

 To setup OAuth with
-Google Drive on your server you will have to setup a new project in the Google Console to allow access to user data.
+Google Drive on your web server you will have to setup a new project in the [Google Console](https://code.google.com/apis/console) to allow access to user data.
 Ensure you have enabled the Google Drive API and that you have filled in the correct credentials for the project.
 Your redirect url should be same as your project root.